Cocker Spaniel

 - Lifespan: 10-14 years

-The American Cocker Spaniel is smaller with a domed head and luxurious coat, bred primarily for show, while the English Cocker Spaniel is slightly larger, more athletic, and retains stronger working instincts for field hunting.
+Note: The Cocker Spaniel is smaller with a domed head and luxurious coat, bred primarily for show, while the English Cocker Spaniel is slightly larger, more athletic, and retains stronger working instincts for field hunting.

 | Traits: | 1 | 2 | 3 | 4 | 5 | |